ChanglongLing/changlongling.github.io/_pages/portfolio.md

       </span>
     </div>
     <div class="project-desc">
       Building affordable and inclusive cities has long been a shared goal, yet reality often falls short.
-This project integrates housing affordability into transit-oriented development evaluation, uncovering where TOD sites underperform in inclusivity and offering practical guidance for aligning transit investment with affordable housing provision.
+This project integrates housing affordability into transit-oriented development evaluation, uncovering where TOD sites underperform in inclusivity and offering practical guidance.
     </div>
   </div>